-where $i$ labels the neutrino species whose thermal self-energy is calculated.
-Up to this point, we have not used the explicit constants for the LRSM.
+Up to this point, we have not sed the explicit constants for the LRSM.
 So these expressions can be evaluated straightforward for any non-abelian gauge theory.
-We must note that in the unbroken phase of non-abelian gauge theories with vanishing chemical potentials, the integrals can be extracted from those sums and these simplify to quadratic Casimir invariants.
+We must note that in the unbroken phase of non-abelian gauge theories with vanishing chemical potentials, the integrals can be extracted from the diagram sums and these simplify to quadratic Casimir invariants.
 The explicit results for this situation in the LRSM will be shown later.
 All the calculations presented here have been performed in the Feynman gauge, however the case of a generalized $\xi$-gauge will be discussed briefly later on.
-It is necessary to point out that the last term of expression (\ref{eq:tracevecK}) corresponds to the contribution of the tadpole diagram represented on Fig. \ref{figura1}.
+It is necessary to point out that the last term of expression (\ref{eq:tracevecK}) corresponds to the contribution of the tadpole diagram represented in Fig. \ref{figura1}.
 This tadpole diagram is different from zero only for non-vanishing leptonic chemical potentials and massive gauge bosons.
-The contribution corresponding to the diagrams involving scalars has the same form but the constants $C$ are given now in terms of the Yukawa-Majorana constants that couple the neutrinos and the scalars divided by 2, while the constants $C'$ vanish due to the scalar tadpole on Figure \ref{figura1} is identically zero.
+The contributions coming from the diagrams involving scalars have the same form that those from gauge diagrams, but in this case the constants $C$ are given in terms of the Yukawa-Majorana constants, divided by 2, that couple neutrinos and scalars, while the constants $C'$ vanish because the scalar tadpole in Figure \ref{figura1} is identically zero.

-The analytic evaluation of the integrals appearing in (\ref{eq:tracevecK}) and (\ref{eq:tracevecu}) is complicated and generally one needs to resort to numerical techniques or diverse approximations using series.
-For the last case, the series are convergent only in a limited range of temperatures and/or densities.
-Nevertheless for the purpose of this study we will use the method of Mellin transforms \cite{Landsman1987,Flajolet1995} to arrive to series that converge for any value of the parameters.
+The analytic evaluation of the integrals appearing in (\ref{eq:tracevecK}) and (\ref{eq:tracevecu}) is complicated and generally one needs to resort to numerical techniques or approximations based on series.
+For the last case, some approximations are frequently convergent only in a limited range of temperatures and/or densities.
+As a generalization of this kind of approximations, in the following we will present a method that is founded on the Mellin transform \cite{Landsman1987,Flajolet1995} and that permits to obtain series that converge for any value of the parameters.
 To outline the method we will evaluate the integral

 where $\epsilon=\sqrt{\rho^2+M^2}$ and

 The parameter $\eta$ tells us the kind of distribution we are using.
 Specifically $\eta=-1$ for the fermion distribution and $\eta=+1$ for the boson distribution.
 By using the geometric series, it is possible to write this integral as